rhel-labs/learn-katacoda/openscap/step3.md

 ![OpenSCAP-Report](./assets/Openscan-Report-Fail.png)

-From the report, you will notice that there are about 30 or so rules that have failed, and we will be focusing on remediating one of them related to IPSec.
+From the report, you will notice that there are about 30 or so rules that have failed, and the next steps will focus on remediating one of them related to IPSec.